Kyle-Atienza/Kyle-Atienza/README.md

-# Kyle Francis Edison O. Ations
+# Kyle Francis Edison O. Atienza
-- Hi there 👋
+Hi there I am Kyle and I am a Web Developer 👋
 - 🔭 I’m currently working on [Creating Web Solutions]
 - 🏢 I’m currently working as a [CMS Developer at BetMGM Manila]
 - 🌱 I’m currently learning [Thousands of never-ending new things JavaScript related]